 • present your labels (Oeko-Tex, GRS, ISO) and what they truly guarantee,

-• provide care tips to extend the lifespan of swimsuits.
+• give care tips to extend the lifespan of swimsuits.

 Address Specific Needs